mgrzaslewicz/ubuntu-workstation-provision/README.md

 # dev-machine-provision
-Set of ansible playbooks to idempotently provision ubuntu machine
+Set of ansible playbooks to provision a development machine in a few minutes.

+Adjust it to your needs and run it.